 In accordance with federal regulations set forth by The Higher Education Act of 1965, as amended, below is a summary of consumer information that must be disclosed to all students at Wallace Community College (WCC).
 Each topic listed gives a brief description of the information that must be disclosed and explains how it may be obtained.
-If you need assistance obtaining information listed or you would like a paper copy, contact the Office of the Dean of Student Affairs or the respective location noted in each section.
+If you need assistance obtaining the information listed or you would like a paper copy, contact the Office of the Dean of Student Affairs or the respective location noted in each section.
 The Dean of Student Affairs may be contacted at (334) 556-2266 or firstname.lastname@example.org.

 In carrying out their assigned responsibilities, officials at Wallace Community College collect and maintain information about students.
 Although these records are property of the College, both College policy and federal law accord students a number of rights concerning their records.
 The Federal Family Educational Rights and Privacy Act (FERPA) establishes the rules and regulations regarding access to and disclosure of student records.

 To fulfill FERPA requirements, the College has established policies regarding student records.
 These policies outline a student’s rights regarding his/her records, where records about the student may be kept and maintained, what kinds of information are in those records, the conditions under which the student or anyone else may have access to information in those records, and what action a student can take if it is believed that the information in his/her record is inaccurate or that the student’s rights have been compromised.
-Policies and procedures for privacy of student educational records are published by the Office of the Director of Enrollment Services/Registrar and are included in the College Catalog and Student Handbook and on the College website.
+Policies and procedures for the privacy of student educational records are published by the Office of the Director of Enrollment Services/Registrar and are included in the College Catalog and Student Handbook and on the College website.
 Policies and procedures regarding the privacy of student records may be reviewed here.

 The College is also required to annually notify students of their rights under FERPA.